vdotok/JS-one2many/README.md

 </br>

 ## How to Generate Build:

 Run the below command to generate a “build”:

 ```shell
   npm run build
 ```

 </br>

+### Integrate SDK in your project:

+To setup audio/video call in your project please follow the detailed documentation here

+Click on this link -> <a href = "https://doc.vdotok.com/documentDashboard/audiocall/" target = "_blank"> https://doc.vdotok.com/</a>